 Are you a member of the Most Unlikeable People’s Club?
 You know—the Outcasts?
-Do you have social leprosy?
-Are you always trying to hide the real you?
-Just to be accepted by superficial folks who don’t even know who they are?
-Perhaps when the real you is revealed, you are constantly ostracized.
-Because you do not conform to the definition of normality as it relates to society’s humanisms.
-Or maybe just maybe, you find yourself masquerading behind busy-ness as a form of self-therapy.
-To ward off a spirit of anxiousness you have walked with for many years.
-(Philippians 4:6-8)
+(Jeremiah 30:17) Do you have social leprosy?
+Are you always trying to hide the real you; just to be accepted by superficial folks who don’t even know who they are?
+Perhaps when the real you is revealed, you are constantly ostracized; because you do not conform to the definition of normality as it relates to society’s humanisms.
+Or maybe just maybe, you find yourself masquerading behind busy-ness as a form of self-therapy to ward off a spirit of anxiousness you have walked with for many years.
+(Philippians 4:6-8) Not realizing the persona you’ve acquired is from the mask; as the real you became buried deeper beneath the hidden emotional baggage.

-And adding to this weight, you have a problem that is so horrendous you can’t share with anyone.
-Not even those you think are closest to you; for fear of betrayal.
+And adding to this weight, you have a problem that is so horrendous you can’t share it with anyone.
+Not even those you think are closest to you for fear of betrayal.
 Because the last time you shared a secret, in anger, that person used it as a fiery dart.
 In an attempt to destroy your character and integrity, with no forgiveness in sight.
 Just merciless.
-So now you’ve cloaked your life in such secrecy.
-There is no one you can trust, except God.
-And at this point of desperation you are determined not to be denied.
+So now you’ve cloaked your life in such secrecy, there is no one you can trust, except God.
+And at this point, of desperation, you are determined not to be denied.
 The revelation here is desperate times do deem desperate actions.
 Yet the quandary is ….You need a solution that defies human nature.
 How do you get it?

-In other words, if God doesn’t step in you will lose everything including your mind.
+In other words, if God doesn’t step in you will lose everything; including your mind.
 The strategy—-you need to keep your focus and not get frantic.
 In this scenario ‘faith-determined’ is the prerequisite.
+You know, you are determined to get your breakthrough no matter what?
+Because faith has finally given you the strength to see past your circumstances.

-But the Good News is… Your looks, popularity, occupation, nationality, socio-economic status or connections—have nothing to do with your faith in God.
+And the Good News is… Your looks, popularity, occupation, nationality, socio-economic status or connections have nothing to do with your faith in God.
 Nor how He chooses to bring you out of your predicament.

 She was a Canaanite, a woman and a harlot.